ianlcurtis/github-copilotwith/README.md

 ```

 ### Prompts to assess existing unit test coverage:
+Github Copilot can create additional high value unit test coverage, which can drive code quality improvement - for example, by discovering unhandled edge cases.
 ```
 Review the existing unit test coverage of the MODULE_NAME module consider existing tests with a view to adding additional tests in the future.
 Generate a new readme markdown file named after the module name that provides an overview of the module and the test scenarios that currently exist.
 ```